ernopp/balaxy-brain/README.md

 * **Personal financial** independence: you are free to speak your mind
 * **Collective independence**: you have reduced vulnerabilities from your associations to other organisations
 * **Work in the pseudonymous economy**: protection by keeping your real world identity secret

+"You need to achieve financial independence in order to achieve ideological independence in order to achieve collective independence."

+-
+@balajis

 ## Institutions